nychealth/covid-vaccine-data/people/Readme.md

 ### coverage-by-boro-demo.csv

 This file contains borough-level information on the number and percentage of NYC residents vaccinated for COVID-19 by age and race/ethnicity.
 Due to small numbers, data on people who identify as American Indian and Alaska Native, two or more races, and other races/ethnicities are not provided.
-People with unknown race/ethnicity are also excluded.
+People with unknown race/ethnicity are also not shown.
 Percentages are calculated against the estimated total population for the specified borough and demographic category.

 Indicators include: